Stranger danger: Proposition

-Some proponents of stranger danger propose telling children that it is safe to talk to strangers in circumstances where the child is in danger, such as if the child is lost or injured.
+Some proponents of teaching stranger danger propose telling children that it is safe to talk to strangers in circumstances where the child is in danger, such as if the child is lost or injured.
 In such circumstances, avoiding potentially helpful strangers could, itself, be dangerous.
-Conversely, other proponents of stranger danger warnings propose teaching children never to approach others without parental permission.
+Conversely, others propose teaching children never to approach others without parental permission.
 This admonishment extends to not entering a car, even if the child recognizes the driver.

 Child identification

 In addition to stranger danger warnings, programs from the Federal Bureau of Investigation, local law enforcement agencies and other organizations offer free fingerprinting services usually done in schools, childcare centers, shopping malls, fairs, and festivals.
 Parents/guardians are provided with child identification sheets to use in cases of child abduction and other emergencies.
 Child identification sheets include the child's fingerprints, photo and other personal data.
 Neither the FBI nor any other law enforcement agency retains this information.
 DNA samples are also provided to parents.